rhel-labs/learn-katacoda/selinux-containers/step1.md

 system_u:system_r:container_t:s0:c182,c1016 25755 pts/0 00:00:00 bash
 </pre>

-By default, on the host RHEL system, SELinux is enabled and you can confirm this by inspecting the SELinux status.
-Also, confirm that the enabled mode is set to enforcing.
+By default on Red Hat Enterprise Linux, SELinux is enabled and in enforcing mode.
+You can confirm this by inspecting the output of  `sestatus` on the system.

 `sestatus`{{execute T1}}